acdh-oeaw/graphviewer/docs/userdocs.rst

 labels
   show/hide all labels
-  hiding the labels accelerates the rendering significantly, which may be an issue if more nodes are displayed. irrespective of this option, on mouseover labels for all and only the highlighted nodes are displayed
+  hiding the labels accelerates the rendering significantly, which may be an issue if more nodes are displayed. irrespective of this option, on hover labels for all and only the highlighted nodes are displayed

 curve
-  straight or arc (better visibility)
+  straight or arc (better visibility), arrow or line

 layout
   There are a few layouting algorithms provided.
 They are all not optimal in any way, but most of the time, they deliver quite good results.